Modified: 2020-12-15 14:36:00

 This employs an alternative base recipe into which the iron, cobalt and rutile have been transplanted.
 The GR6-A 80:20 Ravenscrag:Frit base has been conditioned with a further 10% frit addition to get more crystal development and variegation.
 This base eliminates the solubility and consistency issues and produces a glaze of lower thermal expansion.

-Although more expensive to make than the GA6-C Alberta Slip Rutile Blue (because of the cobalt), this one produces the rich blue without needing the slow-cooling firing schedule.
+Although more expensive to make than the GA6-C Alberta Slip Rutile Blue (because of the cobalt), this one produces the rich blue without needing the slow-cooling C6DHSC firing schedule (although it still benefits with a more defect-free surface).
 The recipe originally had 80 parts raw Ravenscrag powder but we have adjusted it to 40:39 raw:roast (according to instructions at ravenscrag.com).
 Feel free to tune the raw:roast mix to get the exact slurry properties you want.
 More roast makes the slurry shrink less, dry faster and more powdery; more raw makes it shrink more and dry harder.

 For mixing instructions please see the master recipe, GR6-A.